borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 };
 ```

 Once again, feel free to examine the code, this time [in the REPL](https://svelte.dev/repl/104b8f01b2b146f39890d81a2c26a920?version=3.55.1).

-And feel free to scroll to your heart's content.
+Feel free to scroll to your heart's content.